 Since hiking is a weight-bearing exercise, it improves bone density and strengthens your core, glutes, quadriceps and hamstrings.
-It’s one of those “one-stop-shop workouts that build multiple components of fitness (cardio and strengthening) simultaneously, and therefore burns calories like they’re going out of style.
+It’s one of those “one-stop-shop” workouts that build multiple components of fitness (cardio and strengthening) simultaneously.

 Adding to the fact that you’re taking in the mesmerizing sounds of wildlife and some of the most scenic views Mother Earth has to offer—be it forests, mountains, deserts, waterfalls, rivers or creeks—hiking nourishes the mind, body and soul in ways no other workout can.

-To burn even more calories and to engage the upper body further, consider hiking with trekking poles.
+To engage the upper body further, consider hiking with trekking poles.
 These are basically ski poles with handles.
 They keep you from falling when going uphill or downhill, or crossing streams, and they also help take some of the load off the joints.

 While some people prefer hiking with one pole, it’s safer for people with Parkinson’s to have two because using only one pole on one side of the body will reinforce balance issues.
 Using two poles helps strengthen the upper body muscles and achieve both spinal rotation and elongation, thus improving a stooped posture.

 Going on a hike?
 Put these in your backpack

 Safety comes first.
 You need to have essential medical supplies available in case of an injury.
 Prepackaged kits contain most of what you need at a reasonable price.
 And they’re small and light enough to fit in a backpack.